averyrijos/about_avery_plus_resume/README.md

 # About Avery

-I am a contradiction-centric systems architect, ontological designer, and founder of PROMETHIVM Labs — an independent architecture and design lab dedicated to crafting neuro-symbolic architectures that metabolize tension into structured, generative knowledge.
+I am a contradiction-centric systems consultant, ontological designer, and founder of PROMETHIVM Labs — an independent architecture and design think tank dedicated to crafting neuro-symbolic architectures that metabolize tension into structured, generative knowledge.

 I am a theorist and an engineer.
 A thinker and a doer.
 A philosopher and a scientist.
 An realist and a dreamer.